 This isn’t just a simple farmyard story, most people are aware of that Animal Farm is a satirical and allegorical story.
 The novel is based on Stalinism, with the Rebellion symbolizing the Russian Revolution of 1917.
 The animals represented key figures during this period such as Napoleon being a characterization of Joseph Stalin himself and Snowball as Leon Trotsky.
 A neighbouring farmer, Mr Frederick, is said to symbolize Adolf Hitler, as his alliance with Napoleon illustrates the brief non-aggression pack with the USSR and Nazi Germany.

 Animal Farm may be an easy read as the tale and language employed remains simple, but it is a story the reader must ruminate over.
 This was a nice change from what I normally read.
 Generally I just read books with a straight-forward story and plot I don’t really need to think about, which there’s nothing wrong it.
 It’s nice to change things up and try a new genre, and challenge yourself to read something out of the ordinary for you.

 However, it is important to take note of the small details Orwell includes as little details become relevant later.
 This may be a pessimistic view but I think it teaches you not to be so trusting of others and believe that what someone says they will do is actually what they will do.
 One can also take “Power corrupts” form this novel too, but perhaps those who were power crazy were already corrupted in the first place?

-Sometimes classics can be a bit daunting, the older ones in particualar can be hard to understand because the way we spoke then and no is so different.
-Animal Farm doens’t do that, because it doesn’t have to.
+Sometimes classics can be a bit daunting, the older ones in particular can be hard to understand because the way we spoke then and no is so different.
+Animal Farm doesn’t do that, because it doesn’t have to.

 Animal Farm leaves you with a lot to think about and I would 100% recommend this book.
-Hell, I’ve already ordered a copy of 1984 so I may be falling in love with George Orwell now.
+Hell, I’ve already ordered a copy of 1984.